 Sleepwalking, once called somnambulism, is generally regarded as harmless.
 It generally occurs after 2 hours of sleep, meaning it originates in deep sleep.
 Despite the name, it isn’t always just walking; it includes sitting up, looking around and some people even leave the house.
 Adults have been known to drive their cars in their sleep.
 An episode may last anywhere between five and fifteen minutes, sometimes longer.
 It is not common for an episode to be remembered, although some do.

 There is a lot of speculation as to why sleepwalking occurs; some people think it is a genetic condition which is supported by some studies.
 Others think it is generally related to a dream that the child may be having; this is also understandable as it happens in the same stage of the sleep cycle.
 Generally, as with dreams, it can be a result of sleep deprivation, irregular sleep schedules, illness or stress.
-Having a relaxing bedtime routine can help prevent it from happening.
+Having a relaxing bedtime routine can help prevent a child sleepwalking.

-Children should grow out of sleepwalking, and as previously mentioned sleep walking itself is harmless.
+Children should grow out of sleepwalking, and as previously mentioned a child sleepwalking in itself is harmless.
 However, if they don’t, or it is very regular and having a direct impact on their day to day life you may want to consult your doctor for advice.